gvellut/dmp_midi/README.md

 The generated MIDI follows the *General MIDI* convention: All instruments are on channel 10 and the notes used for the drum instruments are the ones listed on https://github.com/montoyamoraga/drum-machine-patterns

-You may have to shift the notes to different notes in your DAW if your drum instrument does not follow this convention.
+You may have to shift the notes to a different drum pad in your DAW if your drum kit does not follow this convention.

 ## Downloads

 Pre-generated MIDI files can be downloaded in the release section of this project.

-## TODO

-Add patterns from https://github.com/stephenhandley/DrumMachinePatterns and the book 260 Drum Patterns